-In our nurse science doctoral degree program, you’ll join a tradition of academic excellence that will prepare you to be a nurse scientist.
+In our nursing science doctoral degree program, you’ll join a tradition of academic excellence that will prepare you to be a nurse scientist.
 For more than three decades, our powerhouse program has guided nurses to become scholars and leaders in nursing education and to go on to inform the nursing profession.

-Here, you’ll be engaged in nursing science and develop the skills to conduct research that advances theory and the application of nursing education and practice.
+Here, you’ll be engaged in nursing science and develop the skills to conduct research that advances theory and generates the evidence for nursing education and practice.

 Led by our expert, full-time faculty, our program offers you the flexibility to meet the course requirements on a timeframe that complements your demanding career and family responsibilities.